Zeioth/distroupdate.nvim/README.md

 Most of the code included in this plugin come from AstroNvim, modified for the fork NormalNvim.
 So please support the projects if you enjoy this plugin.

 ## Roadmap
-* Remove the utils that are not actually necessary from `utils/init.lua`
+* Remove the utils that are not actually necessary from `utils/init.lua` → Also, remove from `utils/init.lua` the things that were only used for the updater.
 * Create actual configuration options, instead of using lazy `config`.
 * On NormalNvim mason plugin, add a checking to define the CMD only if distroupdate is present.